Portsmouth F.C. Women: Early history

 The history of Portsmouth Ladies commences in 1914, although the club was not officially formed until 1916.
 They were one of many women's football teams active during the First World War.

 On 19 March 1914 two charity games were held for the Royal Navy Disaster fund.
-One of which was a women's game between Lady Artistes at the King's Theatre and a "Local Ladies" team organised by Mr, Le Lellett of the Royal Yacht Alexandria.
+One of these was a women's game between Lady Artistes at the King's Theatre and a "Local Ladies" team organised by Mr. Le Lellett of the Royal Yacht Alexandria.

 The game was popular, attracting a crowd of over 5000.
 The Local Ladies team won 5–1 with Miss Anscombe scoring four goals.
 She would emerge as one of the star performers for Portsmouth Ladies FC.

 Several other games were subsequently played and their popular reception lead to the official formation of the team.
 On 14 December 1916, the Portsmouth Evening news announced the formation of Portsmouth Ladies FC.
 The new team were the first Women's football team in Hampshire.

 Opponents were hard to come by for the newly formed team, but they did beat Basingstoke Ladies 11–0 in front of a crowd of over 3000 at Fratton Park.

 Female opponents were sometimes so hard to come by that the team were forced to play against male teams.
 They played at least 14 games against male opponents between May and December 1917.
 These games took place under rules designed to emphasize women as "weaker".
 For example, male outfield players had their hands tied behind their backs and male goalkeepers had to keep one arm in their jersey.
 The Portsmouth Ladies team won 13 and drew 1 of these 14 games.

 On 12 October 1918 Portsmouth Ladies took park in a Cup Competition called the Southern Championship.
 The deciding game played at a neutral venue in Guildford.
 Portsmouth Ladies won 3–2.